United States, you have 2 months to sort Privacy Shield ... or data deal is for the bin – Eurocrats

 MEPs call for urgent fix

-The Privacy Shield deal governing transatlantic data flows should be suspended if the US doesn't comply by 1 September, the European Parliament has said.
+The Privacy Shield agreement – which governs the flow of personal data between America and Europe – should be suspended if the US doesn't comply by 1 September, the European Parliament has said.

 At the plenary session of the European Parliament today, MEPs voted 303 to 223 in favour of a resolution that criticises the US and the European Commission's approach to ensuring compliance.